ssmereka/crave/readme.md

 <a href="gettingStarted" />
 # Getting Started

-Install Crave using npm and save it as a dependancy in your package.json.
+Install Crave using npm and save it as a dependency in your package.json.

 ```javascript
 npm install crave --save